 Image Credit: aljazeera.com

-The living conditions in Palestine are hazardous, deathly, and fatal.
-We’ve seen the death toll in Gaza rise to 200 just this past week.
+The living conditions in Palestine are hazardous and fatal.
+We’ve seen the death toll in Gaza rise to 200 in a matter of one week.
 Israeli settlers have forced Palestinians out of their homes in Sheikh Jarrah so that they could move in.
 Palestinians have 60 seconds to evacuate their homes or they get arrested.
 They’ve had to sleep in Schools, hospitals, and mosques because of this.
 Israeli soldiers have thrown air strikes at them, white phosphorus, and bombs late at night.

 How can you help?